-Examples.
-The Wisconsin source amount of column d is determined equally for general partners and limited partners.
+The Wisconsin source amount of column (d) is determined similarly for general partners and limited partners.
 The following examples illustrate the rules described above:

-Example 1: Two nonresident individuals are partners of a partnership that does business only in Wisconsin.
-Both nonresidents are taxed on their entire share of the partnership income for Wisconsin income tax purposes.

-Example 2: A nonresident is one of two equal partners of a partnership that does business in Wisconsin and Illinois.
-The partnership derives 40% of its income from business activities in Wisconsin and 60% from business activities in Illinois.
-The Wisconsin resident partner operates the Wisconsin business.
-The nonresident partner operates the Illinois business.
+- Example 1: Two nonresident individuals are partners of a partnership that does business only in Wisconsin.
+Both nonresidents are taxed on their entire share of the partnership income for Wisconsin income tax purposes. - Example 2: A nonresident is one of two equal partners of a partnership that does business in Wisconsin and Illinois.
+Using the apportionment formula, the partnership derives 40% of its income from business activities in Wisconsin.
 The Wisconsin resident is taxed on one-half of the total partnership income for Wisconsin income tax purposes.
-The nonresident is taxed on one-half of the 40% of the partnership income attributable to business activities in Wisconsin.

-Example 3: A nonresident is a limited partner, with a 1% interest in partnership profits, of a partnership that derives income from real estate located in Wisconsin and in other states.
-The nonresident limited partner is taxed on 1% of the partnership income attributable to the real estate located in Wisconsin.

-Example 4: A nonresident is a partner, with a 10% interest in partnership profits, of a certified public accounting firm that operates in and outside Wisconsin.
+The nonresident is taxed on one-half of the 40% of the partnership income attributable to business activities in Wisconsin. - Example 3: A nonresident is a limited partner, with a 1% interest in partnership profits, of a partnership that derives income from real estate located in Wisconsin and in other states.
+The nonresident limited partner is taxed on 1% of the partnership income attributable to the real estate located in Wisconsin. - Example 4: A nonresident is a partner, with a 10% interest in partnership profits, of a certified public accounting firm that operates in and outside Wisconsin.
 One-fourth of the partnership's income is attributable to professional services performed in Wisconsin and three-fourths is attributable to professional services performed in other states.
 The nonresident partner doesn't personally perform any services in Wisconsin.
-The nonresident isn't subject to Wisconsin income tax on his or her proportionate share of the partnership income earned in Wisconsin.
+The nonresident isn't subject to Wisconsin income tax on his or her proportionate share of the partnership income earned in Wisconsin. - A partnership engaged in a nonunitary business (one in which the operations in Wisconsin are not dependent upon or contributory to the operations outside Wisconsin) in and outside Wisconsin must determine the amount of income attributable to Wisconsin by separate accounting.
+Under separate accounting, the partnership must keep separate records of the sales, cost of sales, and expenses for the Wisconsin business.
+Use Form C, Wisconsin Allocation and Separate Accounting Data, to compute the income allocable in and outside Wisconsin.
+Include Form C when filing Form 3, Wisconsin Partnership Return.

-Income Not Sourced to Wisconsin.
-Intangible income, such as interest and dividends, passed through to a nonresident partner who is an individual generally isn't taxable by Wisconsin.
-Gains and losses resulting from sales of stocks, bonds, or other intangibles which are passed through to nonresident partners also aren't taxable by Wisconsin.
-Thus, for line 5 (Interest Income) and line 6 (Ordinary Dividends), the Wisconsin source amount to report in column e is zero.
-For line 18a (Tax-Exempt Interest Income), do not fill in column e.

-CAUTION: Regardless of any provision in the partnership agreement, a nonresident partner must limit his or her non-Wisconsin income to the same percentage that the partnership's non-Wisconsin income is to all its income.
-A nonresident partner also must limit his or her Wisconsin losses or deductions to the same percentage that the partnership's Wisconsin losses or deductions are to all its losses or deductions.
-The characterization in a partnership agreement of payments to nonresident partners as salary, or as interest for the use of capital, can't affect the determination of whether such payments are derived from Wisconsin sources.
+Except for nonunitary income, and except for income/loss items not requiring apportionment as explained above, a unitary business may use separate accounting only with the approval of the Department.
+A request for approval must set forth in detail the reasons why separate accounting will more clearly reflect the partnership's Wisconsin net income.
+It should be mailed to the Wisconsin Department of Revenue, Mail Stop 3-107, PO Box 8906, Madison, WI 53708-8906 before the end of the taxable year for which the use of separate accounting is desired.

+Part III - Partner's Share of Current Year Income, Deductions, Credits, and Other Items - Line Instructions:

-Lines 1 through 13, 16, 17, and 20 - The entries on these lines show your share of the federal amount (column (b)), adjustment (column (c)), and amount reportable under Wisconsin law (column (d)) for each of the items.
+Lines 1 through 13, 16, 17, and 20:

+The entries on these lines show your share of the federal amount (column (b)), adjustment (column (c)), and amount reportable under Wisconsin law (column (d)) for each of the items.
 For nonresident and part-year resident partners, the entries also show your share of the amount attributed to Wisconsin (column (e)).
-For additional information about the taxation of nonresident and part-year resident partners, see the 2016 Form 3 instructions.
+For additional information about the taxation of nonresident and part-year resident partners, see the 2017 Form 3 instructions.